 Which airline and airport?

 Which airline and airport?
 It is beneficial to check different options for airlines and airports to make your trip as smooth as you can.
 If possible, a direct flight is preferable as it is so easy and students are fresher once they arrive in Japan.
-For example, Jetstar flies directly to Narita and Kansai airports which is great for Gold Coast schools.
-Brisbane schools may prefer to fly from Brisbane to Cairns and transferring flights there, rather than making the trip down to the Gold Coast.
+For example, Jetstar flies directly to Narita airports from Gold Coast Airport which is great for Gold Coast schools.
+Qantas flies from Brisbane directly to Narita with baggage and entertainment included which is handy.

 Where to start your trip?

 Some teachers find it better to begin in a smaller city rather than a huge city like Tokyo or Osaka.
 This can be a way to gradually ease yourself into Japan due to the fact that a number of people suffer from culture shock if they have not done much travel before and are confronted by the huge megapolis, and the crowded streets, stations and trains etc. If you fly into Narita Airport in Chiba prefecture, Narita City can be a wonderful introduction to Japan.
 Flying into Kansai Airport, I recommend taking the train straight from the airport to Kyoto and beginning your trip with the beautiful sights that Kyoto has to offer.
 Japan Rail Pass vouchers can also be exchanged at the JR Office in Narita International Airport and Kansai International Airport which makes it efficient.

 Where to stay?